 Try to estimate how much time each task takes.
-If you end up with something like 60 to 70 hours per week, and you’ll need help to get it all completed in 40 hours or less, then you’ll probably be able to handle the workload in the beginning.
+If you end up with something like 60 to 70 hours per week, and you’ll need help to get it all completed.
+Or you may find you need 20 hours or less, then you’ll probably be able to handle the workload in the beginning.

 It’s probably best to try to do as much as you can in the beginning.
 See how it works out, and make adjustments from there.